TRAPPIST-1: Resonance and tides

 The planets are in orbital resonances.
-The durations of their orbits have ratios of 8:5, 5:3, 3:2, 3:2, 4:3, and 3:2 between neighbouring planet pairs, and each set of three is in a Laplace resonance.
+The durations of their orbits have ratios of 8:5, 5:3, 3:2, 3:2, 4:3 and 3:2 between neighbouring planet pairs, and each set of three is in a Laplace resonance.
 (Note: A Laplace resonance is an orbital resonance that consists of three bodies, similar to the Galilean moons Europa, Ganymede, and Io around Jupiter.)
 Simulations have shown such resonances can remain stable over billions of years but that their stability is strongly dependent on initial conditions.
 Many configurations become unstable after less than a million years.
 The resonances enhance the exchange of angular momentum between the planets, resulting in measurable variations—earlier or later—in their transit times in front of TRAPPIST-1.
 These variations yield information on the planetary system, such as the masses of the planets, when other techniques are not available.
 The resonances and the proximity to the host star have led to comparisons between the TRAPPIST-1 system and the Galilean moons of Jupiter.
 Kepler-223 is another exoplanet system with a TRAPPIST-1-like long resonance.

 The closeness of the planets to TRAPPIST-1 results in tidal interactions stronger than those on Earth.

-All the planets have reached an equilibrium with slow planetary rotations and tidal locking, which can lead to the synchronisation of a planet's rotation to its revolution around its star.
+Models suggest all the planets may have reached an equilibrium with slow planetary rotations and tidal locking, which can lead to the synchronisation of a planet's rotation to its revolution around its star.
 (Note: This causes one half of the planet to perpetually face the star in a permanent day and the other half perpetually face away from the star in a permanent night.)
 However, interactions among the planets could prevent them from reaching full synchronisation, which would have important implications for the planets' climates.
 These interactions could force periodic or episodic full rotations of the planets' surfaces with respect to the star on timescales of several Earth years.
-Vinson, Tamayo, and Hansen (2019) found the planets TRAPPIST-1d, e, and f likely have chaotic rotations due to mutual interactions, preventing them from becoming synchronised to their star.
+Vinson, Tamayo and Hansen (2019) found the planets TRAPPIST-1d, e and f likely have chaotic rotations due to mutual interactions, preventing them from becoming synchronised to their star.
 Lack of synchronisation potentially makes the planets more habitable.
 Other processes that can prevent synchronous rotation are torques induced by stable triaxial deformation of the planets, (Note: Where a planet, rather than being a symmetric sphere, has a different radius for each of the three main axes.) which would allow them to enter 3:2 resonances.